-Silicone are from non-renewable sources and contain microplastics which leave a lasting impact on the earth.
-Instead we use natural plant-based extracts and oils for their skin condition properties.
-Data indicates that some of the cyclic silicones such as Cyclotetrasiloxane (D4), Cyclopentasiloxane (D5), Cyclohexasiloxane (D6), and Cyclomethicone may have reproductive, developmental toxicity and/or endocrine disruption concerns.
-They are also persistent in the environment, and may build up in the food chain, and are hard to biodegrade.
+Silicone are from non-renewable sources which leave a lasting negative impact on our planet.
+Instead we use natural plant-based extracts and oils for their skin conditioning properties.
+Data indicates that some of the cyclic silicones such as Cyclotetrasiloxane (D4), Cyclopentasiloxane (D5), Cyclohexasiloxane (D6), and Cyclomethicone may have developmental toxicity and/or endocrine disruption concerns.
+Since they are persistent in the environment, they may build up in the food chain, and are hard to biodegrade.

 Linear silicones like Dimethicone do not biodegrade well (or at all); they have a negative impact on the environment.
 Depending on the size of the ingredient and your skin’s sensitivity, they may clog pores.
 So those with acne-prone and sensitive skin may want to avoid products that list silicones as an ingredient.